-Control # Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results ble for implementing controls that ensalls, routers, and servers is restricted CC6.6 The e boundaries. ntity implements logical access securi ty measures to protect against threats s from sources outside its system CC6.6.1 Firewalls are in place to filter unauthorized inbound and outbound network traffic from the Internet and are configured to deny any type of network connection that is not explicitly authorized by a rule.
-Inspected the firewall ruleset / access control list to determine that firewalls were in place to filter unauthorized inbound and outbound network traffic from the Internet and configured to deny any type of network connection that was not explicitly authorized by a rule.
+Control # Control Activity Specified by the Service Organization Test Applied by the Service Auditor Test Results CC6.6 - The boundaries. entity implements logical access secu urity measures to protect against threa ats from sources outside its system CC6.6.1 Firewalls are in place to filter unauthorized inbound and outbound network traffic from the Internet and are configured to deny any type of network connection that is not explicitly authorized by a rule.
+Inspected the firewall ruleset configurations to determine that firewalls were in place to filter unauthorized inbound and outbound network traffic from the Internet and configured to deny any type of network connection that was not explicitly authorized by a rule.
 No exceptions noted.
 CC6.6.2 Web servers utilize TLS encryption for web communication sessions.
-Inspected the web server certificate and encryption details to determine that web servers utilized TLS encryption for web communication sessions.
+Inspected the TLS encryption certificate to determine that web servers utilized TLS encryption for web communication sessions.
 No exceptions noted.
-AWS is responsible for implementing controls that ensure logical access to the underlying network and virtualization management software is managed for its cloud hosting services where in-scope systems reside. ntity restricts the transmission, moven es, and protects it during transmission CC6.7.1 Policies are in place that prohibit the transmission of sensitive information over the Internet or other public communications paths unless it is encrypted.
+CSOC-1 g controls that ensure logical access is managed for its cloud hosting serv entity restricts the transmission, move ocesses, and protects it during transm CC6.7.1 Policies are in place that prohibit the transmission of sensitive information over the Internet or other public communications paths unless it is encrypted.
 Inspected the encryption policy to determine that policies were in place that prohibited the transmission of sensitive information over the Internet or other public communications paths unless it was encrypted.
 No exceptions noted.
 CC6.7.2 Web servers utilize TLS encryption for web communication sessions.
-Inspected the web server certificate and encryption details to determine that web servers utilized TLS encryption for web communication sessions.
+Inspected the TLS encryption certificate to determine that web servers utilized TLS encryption for web communication sessions.
 No exceptions noted.
 CC6.7.3 Policies are in place that prohibit the use of removable media unless it is encrypted.
-Inspected the removable media policy to determine that policies were in place that prohibited the use of removable media unless it was encrypted.
+Inspected the encryption policy to determine that policies were in place that prohibited the use of removable media unless it was encrypted.
 No exceptions noted.
 CC6.7.4 Employee workstations are protected with full disk encryption.
 Inspected the MDM workstation disk encryption configurations and registered client listings to determine that employee workstations were protected with full disk encryption.
 No exceptions noted.
 CC6.7.5 Production data is encrypted at rest using an AES-256 encryption algorithm.
 Inspected the data storage encryption configurations to determine that production data was encrypted at rest using an AES-256 encryption algorithm.
 No exceptions noted.